Extreme heat moves east where many will see their hottest days of the year

 Scientists have long warned that climate change, driven by the burning of fossil fuels, by deforestation and by certain agricultural practices, will lead to more and prolonged bouts of extreme weather.

-On Thursday, heat and humidity in major cities along the East Coast, including Washington, D.C., Philadelphia and New York City, created a real feel above 100 degrees Fahrenheit (37.8 degrees Celsius).
+On Thursday, heat and humidity in major cities along the East Coast, including Washington, D.C., Philadelphia and New York City, made it feel above 100 degrees Fahrenheit (37.8 degrees Celsius).
 Forecasters expect several records may break Friday with temperatures 10 to 15 degrees Fahrenheit (5.5 to 8 degrees Celsius) above average.

-The “dangerous” heat wave, as the National Weather Service called it, won’t subside until Sunday.
-But Bob Oravec, lead forecaster with the service’s Weather Prediction Center, said the hottest temperatures will happen on Friday.
+The “dangerous” heat wave, as the National Weather Service called it, may begin to subside on Saturday as thunderstorms and a cold front from Canada progress through the region.
+It seems the hottest temperatures happened on Friday.

 “By Sunday, the high temperature is going to be 86,” he said, “so that’s more typical weather you would expect in July.”